NBIB14015U Applied Marine Biology (Marin)

 Several internal examiners

 If the requirements are not fulfilled, they can be fulfilled before the reexamination.
-All reports must be approved no later than two weeks before reexamination.
+All reports must be approved no later than three weeks before reexamination.

 Criteria for exam assesment